FMMT666/launchpad.py/README.md

         ('ALSA', 'Launchpad Mini MIDI 1', 1, 0, 0)
         ('ALSA', 'Launchpad MK2 MIDI 1', 0, 1, 0)
         ('ALSA', 'Launchpad MK2 MIDI 1', 1, 0, 0)
+        ('ALSA', 'Launch Control XL MIDI 1', 0, 1, 1)
+        ('ALSA', 'Launch Control XL MIDI 1', 1, 0, 1)

     You'll only need to count the entries if you have two or more identical Launchpads attached.

       PARAMS: <number>   OPTIONAL, number of Launchpad to open.
                          1st device = 0, 2nd device = 1, ...
                          Defaults to 0, the 1st device, if not given.
               <name>     OPTIONAL, only consider devices whose names contain
                          the string <name>.
 The default names for the classes are:
                            Launchpad()       -> "Launchpad"
                            LaunchpadMk2()    -> "Mk2"
                            LaunchpadPro()    -> "Pro"
+                           LaunchControlXL() -> "Control XL"
                          It is sufficient to search for a part of the string, e.g.
                          "chpad S" will find a device named "Launchpad S" or even "Novation Launchpad S"
+              <template> OPTIONAL, ONLY CONTROL XL
+                         The Launch Control XL supports eight user and eight factory settings, selectable via the two "Template" burrons on the top right.
+                         By default, Launchpad.py uses the template "User 1".
+                         1..
+8 -> select user template    1..8
+                         9..16 -> select factory template 1..8

       RETURN: True     success
               False    error